Steamboat Natural Hot Springs

 The once geyser-like Steamboat Spring used to make a sound that reminded the early settlers of a steamboat, which is how Steamboat Springs got its name.
 Black Sulphur Spring has turned a dark color as nature is continuously reducing the hydrogen sulfide to sulfur in the spring.
 A little further up the river, the Narcissus and Terrace Springs contain mud that once was regarded as an effective treatment for skin disorders.

 Sulphur/Sweetwater/Lake/Soda Springs (13th & Lincoln)

-Sulphur Spring is by far the most fragrant of the springs with its sulphur gas - you will definitely notice the scent when you drive by!
-The Utes regarded this spring as having 'curative powers'.
+Sulphur Spring is by far the most odoriferous of the springs with its sulfur gas—you will definitely notice the scent when you pass by.
+The Utes regarded this spring as having "curative powers."
 You will notice the rings on several stones that were used by the settlers to tether their horses.
 Soda Spring, located under the gazebo, was a favorite for guests of the old Cabin Hotel, who used its water for lemonade.

 Hot Springs Stop #4

 Iron Spring (12th & Lincoln)